peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
-This includes cases where not all of the byte array represents a CBOR object.
-This exception is also thrown if the parameter <i>data</i>
+This includes cases here not all of the byte array represents a CBOR object.
+This exception s also thrown if the parameter <i>data</i>
 is empty.

  * System.ArgumentNullException: